sarahyjja/week4_MEIA_Autocomplete/readMe.md

 - [x] Build a frontend side that consumes /search API
 - [x] Work on style and accessibility

+## The team

+- We need to be four to make a quadruple!

+![](https://media.giphy.com/media/7J7lzuNFHfvqUd52hF/giphy.gif)

+  Reuben (in green)
+  Andy (in blue)
+  Jan (in red)
+  Sarah (in yellow)

 ## Learning opportunities

-- You need four to make a quadruple
+- Learning how to create a server from the scratch

-![](https://media.giphy.com/media/7J7lzuNFHfvqUd52hF/giphy.gif)
+- Working on the differents directories
 - Front-end: plenty of new listeners
+- Keeping the design simple, clear and user-friendly